Content Search and Indexing

 This works by prepending a custom identifier to the index name, followed by a dot ( . ).
-The identifier needs to be between 1 to 4 characters in lenght.
+The identifier should be between 2 and 5 characters in length.

 As above, this ensures the index is only used by the new version of the application.

 When an existing index is changed, a new index needs to be added with the changed index definition.
 For example, consider the existing index "/oak:index/acme.product-custom-1" is changed.
 The old index is stored under /oak:index/acme.product-custom-1 , and the new index is stored under /oak:index/acme.product-custom-2 .

 The old version of the application uses the following configuration:

 The new version of the application uses the following (changed) configuration:

 It is recommended to create duplicate indexes for features that are extremely important (keeping in mind the naming convention for indexes mentioned above), so in the case of index corruption or any such unforeseen event there is a fallback index available to respond to queries.